However, if the attic has poor air flow, would you notice at all?

 While natural ventilation may not create a noticeable breeze in your living space, it can help move air through the home to create better circulation through the entire house.
 If you want to improve ventilation even further, you can consider installing an attic fan to improve the overall quality and health of the home.

 Air Purification to Complement Attic VentilationAttic ventilation is an important part of a home’s air quality.
 Another important factor is air purification.
-At Oransi, we are dedicated to creating the world’s finest air purifiers, so we use technology that includes HEPA filters, UV-light (to kill mold spores and other organic matter), and activated carbon.
+At Oransi, we are dedicated to creating the world’s finest air purifiers, so we use high efficiency air filters and a strong motor to safely and effectively clean your indoor air.

 Browse our full selection of air purifiers, or contact our team for more information on air purification for the home and office!